ganrad/MTC_ContainerCamp/modules/kubernetes/kubeviz.md

 *This is based on code from https://github.com/raghur/gcp-live-k8s-visualizer*

 1. First, we need to open port 8001 as this will be used for the web visualizers.
+We also need to pull some additional code from githun.
 From your jumpbox command line, run: *(substituting the name of your jumpbox & the resource group)*
 ```
 az vm open-port --port 8001 --name jumpbox --resource-group jumpboxrg
+git submodule update --init --recursive
 ```

 2. Next, we need to start the dashboard proxy